 Track and Field Teams open Indoor Season at Texas Tech Open

-Assistant Athletics Director
+Assistant Athletics Director - Track & Field Operations

 Wholey earned her master's degree in physical education from Tennessee and then accepted a full-time position as assistant track and field coach at the University of Mississippi.
 Wholey coached both the men's and women's programs during her six years at Ole Miss.
 Her duties included coordinating men's and women's recruiting as well as coaching heptathletes, decathletes, hurdlers, throwers and high jumpers.

 In 2007 the USTAF Annual Meeting was held in Honolulu, Hawaii.
 Wholey was honored by President Bill Roe as a 2007 President Award.
 She was honored for her achievment and dedication that is an inspiration to the memebers of the USTAF.